gvazdas/svencoop/README.md

 # Quick setup
 1. Copy scripts, sound and sprites folders into Sven Co-op/svencoop_addon.
-2. Edit Sven Co-op/svencoop/default_plugins.txt to activate the custom scripts.
-An example is provided which activates all scripts in this repository.
+2. Edit Sven Co-op/svencoop/default_plugins.txt to activate the scripts.
+An example that activates all scripts in this repository is provided.

 # ChatSounds